I never realized the sheer amount of nudity in the ancient Olympic Games until our teacher tour of Olympia, Greece this week.

 Then we emerged onto the first ever Olympic race track!
 It looked like a giant brown puddle.
 And we raced in it!
+(No, there were no workout motivation quotes lining the track.)
 If you count who in our group got to the far end first, I guess I lost, but if you count who got back to the original finish line, thus completing the loop, I totally dominated!
 Either way, it was a lot further than it looked, and I still have mud splashes along my jacket back and pants rump.

 At the end of our tour, we all suddenly noticed that many of us entered this trip with colds and flus, but after a week in Greece, our health is now awesome!
 We gazed around at the purple flowers, green trees, and misty fresh air.